mozjay0619/HMF/README.rst

     f.close()

+But just as with array, *make sure* that the data type of specified column names is numeric (not even boolean is allowed, convert boolean to 0/1)

 Then you can retrieve the data either as numpy array (or memmap) or dataframe: (in both cases, the ``idx`` parameter works the same way)

 .. code:: python